Adityamineni258/Meera/docs/main_concepts.md

 ## 4. State Management

 "State" is the data that can change over time.
 For example, the currently selected language is a state.
-We use `StatefulWidget` to manage the state of our widgets.
+We primarily use Flutter's built-in `StatefulWidget` to manage the state of our widgets.
 When the state changes, the UI is updated automatically.
+For more complex state management scenarios, Flutter offers various solutions (e.g., Provider, BLoC, Riverpod), which can be integrated as the project grows.